Small Business Saturday Promotions: 7 Ways to be Retail Ready

-Speaking of partnerships, American Express continues to be a leading partner of small businesses and offers a variety of resources that you can download and use to let your customers know you plan to participate in Small Business Saturday to kick off the holiday shopping season.
+Speaking of partnerships, Amex continues to be a leading partner of small businesses and offer a variety of resources that you can use to kick off the holiday shopping season.

 Some resources from American Express include customizable materials, an event planning checklist and an event flyer template, as well as ideas and how-to-videos to inspire creative ways for you to do your part to keep America shopping small.